banner of finescrollsaw website: head of medusa

 1/4, 1/8 and 1/16 in. wood 3.8 in.
 15.5 in.
 9.6 in.

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 14 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
-Click here to buy this pattern.
-Write me to info@finescrollsaw.com for any questions.
+Please write me to [email protected] to buy this pattern or for any questions.

 These four pictures have been kindly sent by Kizlyk Alexcey from the city of Mirny, Sakha (Yakutia) Russia.
 They show fantastic craftsmanship, attention to detail and a very delicate satin finish with subtle use of colour that make this piece a masterwork.